-I grew up strongly imprinted by the atmosphere of the Atelier of my Father, a second-generation watch-maker and jeweller.
-I still have vivid memories of a time when, as a child in the dimly lit atelier, I was dismantling old watches, fascinated by the inlaid precious stones and the hidden mechanism that was orchestrating time.
-These are the first moments I recall my mind journeying to imaginary places where I thought treasures must be found and the art-of-time-mastery be secretly passed on.
+I grew up strongly imprinted by the atmosphere of the Atelier of my Father, a second-generation watchmaker, and jeweler.
+I still have vivid memories of a time when, as a child in the dimly lit atelier, I was dismantling old watches, fascinated by the inlaid precious stones, and the hidden mechanism that was orchestrating time.
+These are the first moments I recall my mind journeying to imaginary places where I thought treasures must be found, and the art-of-time-mastery be secretly passed on.
 Both my deep reverence for the craftsman’s work and my wanderlust for travel find roots in those moments.

 The founding of Deneb was another leap I took to follow my calling.
 When Ludovic and Satoko first introduced me to the concept of Deneb, I sensed that it was the opportunity for us to make a real impact.
 We soon found out that our shared beliefs and philosophy are echoed by many industry visionaries.
 Now we are excited to be a part of this embracing community.

 Having gone through a personal, and professional transformation vastly inspired by my travels, it is my wish to co-create journeys and events with fellow travelers that will open new horizons and even trigger a sense of new possibilities.